 If a hearing is scheduled, there will be no decision until after the hearing, and it may take many weeks to get one scheduled.

-If there is no hearing, the judge will make a decision in due course.
-Usually, this is within a few weeks, but it could take months.
-There are many factors affecting the time, such as the complexities of your motion, other motions that may be pending in your case, and the judge's overall schedule.
+If there is no hearing, the judge will usually make a decision within a few weeks, but it could take months.
+There are many factors affecting the time, such as the complexities of your motion, other motions that may be pending in your case, and the judge's schedule.

 Return to top